OpenBuildings/functest/guide/functest/getting-started.md

 Filters and Locators
 --------------------

-HTML Tags of the page are located
+HTML Tags of the page are located by using several types of "locators"

 	$this->find('.big-div'); // Find a html tag with class of .big-div
 	$this->find_link('Link Button'); // Find an anchor tag with text of "Link Button"